Nigeria biggest airline to stop Abuja-London route

 Landing slots at Heathrow, one of the world's busiest airports, are popular and over-subscribed.
 Nigeria's government and Arik Air want the British government to help it get more slots at Heathrow but UK authorities have said it is not their responsibility under a joint agreement between the countries.

-Britain and Nigeria have a bilateral air services agreement (BASA) which allows them each 21 equal flight frequencies between the two countries, which their airlines can use.
+Britain and Nigeria have a bilateral air services agreement BASA.L which allows them each 21 equal flight frequencies between the two countries, which their airlines can use.

-The UK argues that Nigeria is entitled to 21 flights to the Britain a week but it cannot guarantee them 21 landing slots at Heathrow.
-Other London airports have slots available.

 Arumemi-Ikhide said Nigeria gave UK carrier "unfettered access" to the slots at Nigeria's Abuja and Lagos airports.
 "However, this is not reciprocated in the UK," he added.